technical details:

 - "Leaning On The Lord"

-- I'm assuming that this is the title.
-It's the last song sung by Frieda Shaw's Singers.
+- This is the last gospel song sung by Frieda Shaw's Singers.

 - "Fastie" by Leroy Shield